exile2003/add-dates-to-bookmarks/README.md

 modify-bookmarks/dist/ - This is a bundle.
 You can run application with index.html.

 modify-bookmarks/bookmarks/ - This is a saved bookmark file.
 You can use it to check how the application works.

+The imperative-iframe branch uses the iframe element for content and the en.html and ru.html files that are loaded into it.

+The imperative-div branch uses a regular div element and the content is loaded into it as string variables stored in the en.js and ru.js files.